Seaford, New York: Education

-The Seaford Free Union School District contains a Board of Education and a Central Administration that oversee the entire school district and are charged with decision making.
-The board is headed by President Bruce A. Kahn, and Vice President Brian W. Fagan.
-The Central Administration deals with education matters and budgeting.
-Its members are Superintendent Brian Conboy, Assistant Superintendent John Strifalino, Assistant Superintendent of Business Elissa Pelati, Directory of Technology Ted Kaden, and Director of Special Education Jane Dawkins.
+The Seaford Free Union School District contains a board of education and a central administration that oversee the entire school district and are charged with decision making.
+The board is headed by President Lisa Herbert, and Vice President Angela Parisi.
+The central administration deals with education matters and budgeting, led by Superintendent Dr. Adele Pecora and assistant superintendents Dr. Sheena Jacob, Amanda Barney, and Richard Cunningham.